Nextech AR Announces Plans For - GuruFocus.com

-Nextech+AR+Solutions+Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: N29) is pleased to announce today that it has determined to pursue a direct spinout of its Toggle3D design studio SaaS Software platform through a wholly-owned subsidiary of the Company (“Subco”).
-The transaction is currently anticipated to proceed by way of plan of arrangement (the “Arrangement”) pursuant to which the Toggle3D and associated assets will be spun out into a new Subco, but will be subject to final tax and legal structuring considerations.
+TORONTO, Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. ("Nextech" or the "Company") ( NEXCF) (CSE: NTAR) (FSE: N29) is pleased to announce today that it has determined to pursue a direct spinout of its Toggle3D design studio SaaS Software platform through a wholly-owned subsidiary of the Company ("Subco").
+The transaction is currently anticipated to proceed by way of plan of arrangement (the "Arrangement") pursuant to which the Toggle3D and associated assets will be spun out into a new Subco, but will be subject to final tax and legal structuring considerations.
 Nextech shareholders will receive Toggle3D (Spinco) Shares distributed directly to the shareholders of Nextech on a pro-rata basis.

 On October 26th, 2022 Nextech successfully completed the spin-out of ARway (ARWY: CSE) (ARWYF:OTC) on the Canadian Securities Exchange ("CSE") which unlocked tremendous shareholder value in a very short amount of time.
 The Company believes that by spinning out Toggle3D it will unlock additional shareholder value.
 With the successful spin-out structure of ARway the Company plans to have similar terms and conditions for the spin-out of Toggle3D.
 Further detail of this arrangement will be disclosed shortly.